 According to Baudelaire, however, there is no catharsis or liberation in modernity.
 On the contrary, it compels man to face the task of producing himself.
 It is an interesting train of thought that takes one from the sublimity and timelessness of nature through to the evanescent experience of fast-paced, urban life, reaching a final destination: the invention of man, and the deification of the self.
 Baudelaire perceived in man an intrinsic desire to invent himself and replace religion with a new doctrine of hedonism, scepticism, refined aesthetic sensibilities and spiritual autonomy, dandyism.

 Originally associated with Beau Brummell (1778-1840), who was excessively preoccupied with his wardrobe and appearance, dandyism is also used to define an attitude to life that oscillates between hedonism, subterfuge and the most profound scepticism.
 According to Baudelaire, the dandy “must ceaselessly aspire to be sublime; he must live and sleep in front of a mirror.
-He is not thinking so much about outward appearance, which is merely a symbol of the aristocratic superiority of the dandy’s mind, but of a kind of religion, the last glow of heroism in a decadent world; an ardent desire for originality and above all, an essential characteristic of the artist of modern life.”
+He is not thinking so much about outward appearance, which is merely a symbol of the aristocratic superiority of the dandy’s mind, but of a kind of religion, the last glow of heroism in a decadent world; an ardent desire for originality and above all, an essential characteristic of the artist.”
 (Pichois, 1987: p.710).
-To Baudelaire, dandyism was a word synonymous with immortality; the refuge and spiritual birthright of every artist.
+To Baudelaire, dandyism is synonymous with immortality; the spiritual birthright of every artist.

 In Les Fleurs du mal, Baudelaire substitutes a religion of faith for a religion of doubt and an exaltation of the ego.
 To be faithful to oneself and live a truly authentic experience, it is no longer enough simply to believe; a process of experimentation and reinvention must be undertaken.
 If for the Romantics nature was a source of revelation, the path to enlightenment and salvation, for Baudelaire it was a cult of the self, where self-adulation (auto-idolatrie or culte de soi-meme) is creed, the doctrine of elegance is sacrament, and an almost ritualistic denunciation of God an intercession: